What is a Substance Abuse, Addiction Counselor?

 On top of your supervised time, you will need to log approximately 1,500 hours while you work under a conditional credential.
 This requirement will vary from state to state, and you may have up to five years in which to complete this portion.
 During your pre-licensure time you may be required to attend 12-step meetings, as well.
 Some states ask that you attend 30 or more meetings distributed among the following fellowships:

-To maintain your license, your state will require that you take continuing education units every year.
+To maintain your substance abuse social work license, your state will require that you take continuing education units every year.
 This requirement might change depending on your level of education.
 Those with a graduate degree may be asked to log fewer hours than those with undergraduate educations.

 Your state will have its own standards for CEU providers, but often you can take courses through a national association, such as NAADAC, or you could take courses through your local college or university.
 There may even be weekend seminars and workshops you can attend that will provide you with a valid certificate that you can log towards your yearly requirement.
 Most often, you will need to augment your CEUs with ethics instruction.